 The highlights of Jeanna’s training and experience include the following: La Leche League Leader (2002- 2005), Doula and Childbirth Educator trained through ALACE (2003), and Midwifery Level I training at the Farm in Tennessee (2004), Whole Birth Yoga- Pre and Postnatal Teacher Training (2004), Avalon 200-hr Teacher Training (2006), Santa Barbara Yoga Prenatal Yoga Teacher Training (2007), Expanding Light Prenatal Yoga Teacher Training (2007), Nine Moons Prenatal Yoga Teacher Training (2012), Samyama Yoga Center 300-hr Teacher Training, and Pelvic Floor Teacher Training with Leslie Howard (2013).
 She has worked on projects with authors/ activists Henci Goer and Suzanne Arms to promote normal birth and served as Board President of Bay Area Birth Information from 2005-2008.
 Her greatest teachers are her children: Jeannessa (2001), Maceo (2008), and Arya (2010).

-In addition to her Yoga and Birth services, Jeanna is currently the Program Manager of Blossom, a non-profit Resource Center in Palo Alto which serves pregnant and expectant families.
-Her role at Blossom gives her a unique perspective to offer training and mentorship to aspiring Prenatal Yoga instructors.
-She is also the creator of Pink and Ruby Tents, special Circles for pre-teen girls and their mothers and teenaged ladies to celebrate, educate, and reflect on the experience of being female.
+In addition to her Yoga and Birth services, Jeanna served as the Program Manager of Blossom, a non-profit Resource Center in Palo Alto which serves pregnant and expectant families, from 2007- 2018.
+Her role at Blossom gave her a unique perspective to offer training and mentorship to aspiring Prenatal Yoga instructors.
+She is also the creator of Pink and Ruby Tents, special Circles for pre-teen girls and their mothers and teen-aged ladies to celebrate, educate, and reflect on the experience of being female.
 It is a blessing and an honor to spend her life wrapped in work she loves!